The person at the center of this case

 He has a possible New York or Pennsylvania accent.

-Paul Raymond Harrod left his home near Sheridan, Indiana, in a 1992 white Geo Metro hatchback.
-He left a $100 bill and note stating he needed to get away.
-He has not been seen or heard from since.
+Paul Raymond Harrod left his home near Sheridan, Indiana, in a 1992 white Geo Metro 2-door hatchback.
+He left a $100 bill and note stating he needed to get away for a while, with no indication of destination or return date.